gvwilson/sensibleadventures/nardica/nardica.md

 "Follow me," he ordered.
 "And stay close."

-Iffy and Aunt Naggie almost had to jog to keep up with him as he strode along the corridor and down the stairs.
+Iffy and Aunt Naggie had to jog to keep up with him as he strode along the corridor and down the stairs.
-"Where's medical?" he snapped at the first Marines they saw.
+"Where's medical?" he demanded of the first Marines they saw.

 "Sir, I---"

-"I said where's medical, soldier?
+"I said where's medical, soldier?"
+Wales snapped.
-Her tech may be compromised and she has a possible concussion."
+"Her tech may be compromised and she has a possible concussion."

-Iffy almost saluted at the steel in Wales' voice.
-The Marine didn't even try to resist the urge.
 "Second on the left, sir, then first right."
 They paused a moment as data flowed across their visor.
 "No structural damage there, sir.
 You should be safe."

-"Thank you, soldier."
-This time Iffy really did have to jog to keep up.

-She expected the infirmary to look like the hospital in Halley: scanner beds with surgical bots attached to either end and cartoon posters reminding people to get regular checkups and put Volkov's hot sauce on everything.
+Iffy expected the infirmary to look like the hospital in Halley: scanner beds with surgical bots attached to either end and cartoon posters reminding people to get regular checkups and put Volkov's hot sauce on everything.